Alexny1992/NBA_Analysis/readme.md

 Team PER was calculated by taking the PERs of the top 12 MP players and multiplying it with their respective minutes played.
 PER is a per-minute rating so by multiplying it with minutes played, it gives players with more minutes played more weight in the team PER value.
 If a high PER player doesn't play as many minutes, he may not contribute as much to team PER relative to a teammate who has average PER but has played a higher number of minutes.

-Because preliminary data showed that our data was heteroscedastic, a BoxCox test and transformation was applied to team PER values to make it more homoscedastic.
+Because preliminary data showed that our data were heteroscedastic, a BoxCox test and transformation were applied to team PER values to make it more homoscedastic.
 BoxCox test returned a lambda of ~0.446, which corresponds to a log transformation of the data.

 Linear models were created using Ordinary Least Squares and evaluated using adjusted R^2, F-statistic from Wald test, residual, and Q-Q plots.